 You can do this at any point across the week, giving you a Saturday back to enjoy.

 You’ll have approximately one flexible-study week a month, but we’ll try to organise these weeks to coincide with bank holidays for example, to help your life and study balance.

 Our London courses have intakes in October and February.
 We also appreciate that sometimes it’s hard escaping from work on time, which is why our midweek sessions are flexible too.
 The same lessons will be repeated on Monday and Wednesday evenings – so you can attend which one suits you best, or attend both if a subject is challenging you.

 We have one intake a year in Manchester and lessons are staged on Monday evenings.

-The NCTJ-accredited 40-week ‘Earn While you Learn’ course commences in February and October (London) and October only (Manchester).
-Our October 2017 intakes commence on Saturday, October 7th and we are now accepting applications – click here to apply now.
+Our NCTJ-accredited 40-week ‘Earn While you Learn’ course commences in February (London) and October (London and Manchester).
+Our October 2017 intakes commence on Saturday, October 7 and we are now accepting applications – click here to apply now.

 Got another question?
 Email email@example.com or call 0208 545 1662.